 By contrast, content marketing allows you to build an audience that you can keep.
 It should not be viewed as a traditional marketing expense since the returns for evergreen content will last as long as the thoughts stay relevant.

-But content goes far beyond acquisition.
+But content and relationship marketing as a whole go far beyond acquisition.
 Using content as a form of support is also marketing.
-Free resources, help documentation and webinars can marketing to customers (as Des Traynor notes here) as long as the content is:
+Free resources, help documentation and webinars can marketing to customers as long as the content is educational, enjoyable, and motivational.

 If you can get past the hype, social media can truly be a useful channel for creating relationships with customers.

-There are multiple approaches to using social media to build relationships, all of which need to properly reflect your brand’s values.
+There are multiple approaches to using social media in relationship marketing, all of which need to properly reflect your brand’s values.
 As an example, see how FedEx has used social media to build trust and prestige with customers and to successfully resolve issues:

 "Even though FedEx does online listening, Sauerwein’s team is the one responsible for handling actionable requests that customer care follow-up to help solve the issue or answer the question.
 Their engagement time?
 Mostly in a matter of minutes.”